cmalvr/brane-sentiment-analysis/README.md

 # brane-sentiment-analysis

 To run this repository you need the updated brane files from our local branch.
+The following commands need to be run from the brane-sentiment-analysis main directory.

 ## Building data
 ```